Qqwy/elixir-number/README.md

 ## How does it work?

-This is done by writing a Behaviour called `Numeric`, which standardizes the names of the following common mathematical operations:

-- `new` to create a new number of the custom type from a basic integer or float (which be an operation that loses precision).
+Starting at version 5, Numbers contains a set of protocols that can be independently implemented for your data structures.

+Each protocol maps to a single arithmetical operation that your data structure might support.

+Because protocols are used, Numbers can dispatch quite fast!
+Also, Numbers does not restrict your modules to any special naming schemes (as was the case with older versions of Numbers that used a Behaviour).

+The following operations are supported:

-- `add` for addition.
+- `add` for addition, by implementing `Numbers.Protocols.Addition`.
-- `sub` for subtraction.
+- `sub` for subtraction, by implementing `Numbers.Protocols.Subtraction`.
-- `mul` for multiplication.
+- `mult` for multiplication, by implementing `Numbers.Protocols.Multiplication`.
-- `div` for division.
+- `div` for division, by implementing `Numbers.Protocols.Division`.
-- `minus` for unary minus (also known as negation).
+- `minus` for unary minus (negation), by implementing `Numbers.Protocols.Minus`.
-- `abs` for taking the absolute value.
+- `abs` to calculate the absolute value of a number, by implementing `Numbers.Protocols.Absolute`.
-- `pow` _(optional)_ for calculating integer powers.
-When no custom algorithm is specified by the data type, Numbers will provide a (possibly slower) variant itself using the Exponentiation by Squaring algorithm.
-- `to_float` _(optional)_ For some Numeric data types it is possible to convert it back to a built-in datatype (possibly losing precision in the process).

-The `Numbers` module then dispatches these functions to YourStructModule when called with a `%YourStructModule{}` struct as one or both of its arguments.
-If the other argument is a Float or Integer, then it is first converted to an instance of YourStruct by calling `YourStructModule.new(the_int_or_float)` on it.
+- `pow` for calculating integer powers, by implementing `Numbers.Protocols.Exponentiation`.
+A special helper in `Numbers.Helpers.pow_by_sq` can be used inside this implementation to automatically make use of the _'Exponentiation by Squaring'_ algorithm.
+- `to_float` for (possibly lossy) conversion to the built-in Float datatype, by implementing `Numbers.Protocols.ToFloat`.

+## Coercion

+Numbers does not automatically transform numbers from one type to another if one of the functions is called with two different types.

+Frequently you do want to use other data types together with your custom data type.
+For this, a custom coercion can be specified, using `Coerce.defcoercion` as exposed by the [`Coerce`](https://hex.pm/packages/coerce) library that `Numbers` depends on.

+The only coercion that ships with Numbers itself, is a coercion of Integers to Floats, meaning that they work the same way as when using the standard library math functions with these types.

 ## Examples: